barun032/its-quiztime/README.md

 # Quiz App

 ## Description
 This is a simple quiz app built with HTML, CSS, and JavaScript.
-It asks multiple-choice questions related to web development (HTML, CSS, JavaScript) and provides feedback on correct or incorrect answers.
+It asks multiple-choice questions and provides feedback on correct or incorrect answers.
 The app includes a timer for each question and tracks your highest score.

 ## Features
-- Multiple-choice questions about web development.
+- Multiple-choice questions.
 - Timer for each question (30 seconds).
 - Score tracking with the highest score displayed.
 - Sound effects for correct and incorrect answers, with an option to mute.